-Advanced Licensure in Music is available upon successful completion of degree program.
-In order to qualify for this Licensure, the candidate must have three or more years of teaching experience.
+Advanced Licensure in Music (M Licensure) is available upon successful completion of the degree program.
+To qualify for this Licensure, the candidate must have Initial Licensure and three or more years of teaching experience.
+This degree does not lead to Initial Licensure, cannot be completed with Initial Licensure, and is not a Residency Licensure program.

 - Three summer sessions